j-curtis/xps-analyze/README.md

 XPSOUT = The file where the XPS will be written to.

+SPECOUT = The file where the spectral function density and cumulative distribution will be written to.

 core_uniform_width = The width of the uniform spectral broadening applied to the core response data.
 Default of 0.0.
 Value is in Hartrees.

 core_uniform_order = The order of the uniform spectral broadening applied to the core response data.
 Default of 2.0.
 Value is unitless.